-Thomas E. Woods, receiver of defendant, MacDonald's Industrial Products Inc. (MacDonald's), appeals as of right the circuit court's order denying in part Woods's motion to recover property taxes that Woods paid to intervening appellees, City of Kentwood (Kentwood) and Kent County.
+Thomas E. Woods, receiver of defendant MacDonald's Industrial Products, Inc., appeals as of right the circuit court's order denying in part Woods's motion to recover property taxes that Woods paid to intervening appellees, the city of Kentwood (Kentwood) and Kent County.
 We affirm.